zorn/mikezornek.com/content/user-testing.md

 ## What is user testing?

-User testing is a form a usability research where you:
+User testing is a form of usability research where you:

 1. Give a person your mobile app and some basic tasks.
 2. Ask them to talk out loud while they perform the tasks.